daimilamoru/QA-Automation-Demo/README.md

 # QA-Automation-Demo

+Project Summary
-Developer repository demo for CI/CD training
+This is a QA-Automation-Demo project designed for CI/CD training purposes.
+It consists of:

-A simple HTML page for practicing QA automation testing
+Simple HTML pages ( index.html and  index2.html) that serve as targets for QA automation testing

-GitHub Actions workflow (`trigger-ci.yml`) that triggers CI processes in a separate automation repository when changes are pushed to main
+A GitHub Actions workflow ( trigger-ci.yml) that triggers CI processes in a separate automation repository when changes are pushed to the main branch

-The project likely serves as a test target for automation scripts located in another repository

-The project seems designed to simulate a development repository that integrates with external QA automation tools, possibly for training or demonstration purposes.
+The project integrates with external QA automation tools in another repository (daimilamoru/MyProjectWithCICD)

+The HTML pages contain basic content with links to Swag Labs, likely used for demonstration and practice of automation testing techniques.